Phthalates would promote the development of uterine fibroids

 In November 2022 study, Bulun and colleagues demonstrated how mono(2-ethyl-5-hydroxyhexyl)phthalate, a major substitute for DEHP, affected tumor cells.
 Scientists often study such substitutes because the body quickly breaks down the parent compound to which the individual may have been exposed, forming metabolites which are then released in the urine.
 The team discovered that this molecule helps tumor cells absorb an amino acid, tryptophan, which is then converted into kynurenine, a compound that activates the aryl hydrocarbon receptor (AhR), known to trigger cancer.
 This active receptor promotes the growth of fibromatous cells and, at the same time, accelerates the growth of tumors.

-“We think that if we can target and interrupt the conversion of tryptophan to kynurenine, then we can stop or prevent the activation of the AhR receptor, which could stabilize tumors and even cause them to resorb,” says Bulun.
+“We think that if we can target and interrupt the conversion of tryptophan to kynurenine, then we can stop or prevent the activation of the AhR receptor, which might stabilize tumors and even cause them to resorb,” says Bulun.

 LIVING WITH UTERINE FIBROIDS